TimRudy/ice-chips-verilog/docs/validation-scheme.md

 The responsibility to physically handle and publish the files is built into IceChips Automation.

-- The Automation process creates the .v and the .ice files, inserts a common code block, and finally publishes them (with accompanying certification by running the tests);
+- The Automation process creates the .v and the .ice files; enforces there is a common code block contained in them; and finally publishes them, with an accompanying certification by running the tests;

-- The creation of those files is, in fact, one logical unit of work - there happen to be two artifacts coming out.
+- The creation of those files is, in fact, one logical unit of work - it just has two output artifacts.

 That's the basis for the contract: The Automation controls the essential commonality and the differences between .ice file and counterpart .v file, and thus lends repeatability and a closed-ended nature to the process of validation.